htacg/tidy-html5/README/TESTING.md

 importantly, will become part of the standard regression testing suite once the PR is merged.

-Try to keep your test case(s) as succint as possible, and do try to put some HTML comments in the file explaining the purpose of the test case, and if applicable, the Github issue and/or PR number.
+Try to keep your test case(s) as succinct as possible, and do try to put some HTML comments in the file explaining the purpose of the test case, and if applicable, the Github issue and/or PR number.